 I’m so sorry that this happened to you

 Every woman, every couple and every person is different.
 We all experience emotion differently so compassion is the sure-fire way to support a someone who has experienced loss through a miscarriage.

 Just be there for them.
 It’s ok for them to be sad, angry, helpless and whatever they are feeling emotionally.
-When they are ready they will pick themselves up and take a step forward.
+When they are ready, they will pick themselves back up and take a step forward.
 They know better than anybody what they really need.

-In the end, all that someone who has been through this sort of trauma needs is someone to listen, not advice and just offer a supportive shoulder.
+In the end, all that someone who has been through this sort of trauma needs is someone to listen, not advice.
+Offer a supportive shoulder to lean on.